simeonkr/HaGL/doc/Overview.md

      consider moving parts of it to documentation !-->

-Though we have seen how to create animations by making expressions depend on `time`, this approach will not suffice if we want to keep track of a state that evolves as a function of itself, for example, to simulate and visualize a physical process.
+Though we have seen how to create animations by making expressions depend on `time`, this approach will not suffice if we want to keep track of some state that evolves as a function of itself, for example, to simulate and visualize a physical process.
 For this reason, HaGL provides the operator